 Cleaning the Rooms

-Check out this The Room Cleaning Checklist You Need and then follow the liste below!
+Check out this Room Cleaning Checklist You Need and then follow the list below!

 Keep in mind that gravity should work with you, not against you when cleaning.
 Begin deep cleaning from the top and work your way down.
 Unfortunately, this is a time-consuming procedure.
 To be honest, a thankless Nuisance.
 It’s tempting to skip, but don’t.

-When I initially moved into my house, I dusted the ceiling, trim, and walls using a brush-covered with a towel or Swiffer (working my way downward).
+When I initially moved into your house, I dirted the ceiling, trim, and walls needing a brush-covered with a towel or Swiffer (working your way downward).
 Then, I used a lint-free washcloth or sponge to wipe the walls from top to bottom with warm soapy water or a basic cleaning solution.

 After that, give it a good scrape to get rid of smudges and fingerprints.
 Don’t forget to clean and polish all door hardware, from doorknobs to door hinges.